 All runners have their own unique foot strike.
 But everyone will have some degree of pronation, or a slight inward roll of the foot and ankle, to help distribute the impact of running.
 When this inward roll becomes more excessive, it’s called overpronation.
 While overpronation isn’t always a bad thing, it can occasionally come with risks like aches and injuries.

-Push the little toes into the floor and lift big toe running shoes for one sign if you’re an overpronator.
-If you notice you have more more assume and tear on the inside of your running shoes (around the big toe and heel), you likely fit in this category.
+Take a look at your running shoes for one sign if you’re an overpronator.
+If you notice you have more more wear and tear on the inside of your running shoes (around the big toe and heel), you likely fit in this category.

-To give you the info you need on addressing overpronation – including overpronation exercises to support your running gait – to help support your gait and run ache-free Timothy Curran, D.P.M., programme director for the podiatry program at Tufts Medical Center in Boston and Kris Ferrara, D.P.T., physical therapist who specialises in running injuries at Moss Rehab Runners World US.
+To give you the info you need on addressing overpronation – including overpronation exercises to support your running gait – we spoke with Timothy Curran, D.P.M., programme director for the podiatry program at Tufts Medical Center in Boston and Kris Ferrara, D.P.T., physical therapist who specialises in running injuries at Moss Rehab If there’s still no improvement after all that, Curran says there could be another problem.

-When your foot strikes the ground, it’s supposed to naturally roll inward to adapt to the surface on which you’re running and allow the ankle to bend as your body passes over your feet, Curran tells Runner’s World.
-Heres why its okay to be a heel striker 'supinate,' to prearrange for push-off.
+When your foot strikes the ground, it’s supposed to naturally roll inward to adapt to the surface on which you’re running and allow the ankle to bend as your body passes over your feet, Curran tells Runner’s World. then you may experience dynamic overpronation.
+If a runner has weakness in their 'supinate,' to prepare for push-off.

 When you overpronate, though, your arch flattens to an excessive degree, and your foot rolls aggressively inward.
 Then, when you go to step forward, your foot doesn’t supinate back before takeoff.
 'It weakens that whole mechanism that allows us to push off the ground and spring off of the big toe,' Curran says.